hms-dbmi/PMSDN_R-ETL/README.md

 R scripts to load and clean PMSIR raw data files.

-This repo uses `packrat` for R libraries dependancies management to ensure reproductibility of execution.
-After cloning, launching R within the repo should auto-start the installation of R libraries dependancies in the **packrat** subdir of the repo.
+This repo uses `packrat` for R libraries dependencies management to ensure reproducibility of execution.
+After cloning, launching R within the repo should auto-start the installation of R libraries dependencies in the **packrat** subdir of the repo.
-**If this step does not start automatically,** run `packrat::restore()` to manually download all dependancies.
+**If this step does not start automatically,** run `packrat::restore()` to manually download all dependencies.

 This diagram is an overview of the process.
 On the left are the data manipulated by each steps.
 On the right are the R scripts called for each step.
 Each step is detailed after the diagram.